Book Review: When Your Teen Has an Eating Disorder is a Must-Read

 It is a great mantra to keep at the top of your mind to shift your focus from how your body looks to what your body does for you.

 The book is lengthy and provides more of a framework of why we are fraught with negative body image rather than provide solutions for body image problems.
-I appreciated that the authors used vignettes to explain their work, and they often cite research to back up what they’re saying.
+I appreciated that the authors used vignettes to explain their work, and they often cite research.

-If you’re looking into the background of where negative body image comes from and want to learn more, this book will be an interesting read for you.
-If you’re looking for actionable solutions for body-image problems, this book might not be what you’re looking for.
+If you want to learn more about where negative body image comes from, this book will be an interesting read for you.
+If you’re looking for actionable solutions for body-image problems, this book doesn’t provide that.

 Who should read this book?